Daredevil (Marvel Comics character): 1960s

 Splash page of the first issue of Daredevil (April 1964) features the hero in his original costume.
 Art by Jack Kirby (penciler) and Bill Everett (inker).

 The character debuted in Marvel Comics' Daredevil #1 (cover date April 1964), created by writer-editor Lee and artist Everett.
 The original costume design was a combination of black, yellow, and red, reminiscent of acrobat tights.
 The first issue covered the character's origins as well as the murder of his father, boxer "Battling Jack" Murdock, who raised young Matthew Michael Murdock in the Hell's Kitchen neighborhood of Manhattan, New York City.
 Jack instills in Matt the importance of education and nonviolence with the aim of seeing his son become a better man than himself.
 In the course of saving a blind man from the path of an oncoming truck, Matt is blinded by a radioactive substance that falls from the vehicle.
 The radioactive exposure heightens his remaining senses beyond normal human limits, and gives him a kind of "radar" sense, enabling him to detect the shape and location of objects around him.
 To support his son, Jack Murdock returns to boxing under the Fixer, a known gangster, and the only man willing to contract the aging boxer.
 When he refuses to throw a fight because his son is in the audience, he is killed by one of the Fixer's men.
 Having promised his father not to use violence to deal with his problems, Matt adopts a new identity who can use physical force.
 Adorned in a yellow and black costume made from his father's boxing robes and using his superhuman abilities, Matt confronts the killers as the superhero Daredevil, unintentionally causing the Fixer to have a fatal heart attack.
+Daredevil soon embarked on a series of adventures involving such villains as the Owl and the Purple Man.